Bone Marrow Aspiration and Biopsy

-You might have this test if your doctor wants to find out the health of your bone marrow or to check on how well your marrow is making blood cells.
+You might have this test if your healthcare provider wants to find out the health of your bone marrow or to check on how well your marrow is making blood cells.

 You may have an aspiration to check for:

-In some situations, bone marrow aspiration is used to confirm chromosome disorders in newborns.
+In some cases, bone marrow aspiration is used to confirm chromosome disorders in newborns.

 You may have an aspiration followed by a biopsy if you could have:

 Unexplained anemia, leucopenia, or thrombocytopenia